DSimonne/PhdThesis/Readme.md

 * compute resolution for bcdi
 * no we, us

+* Need to say bcdi is used for defects or for heterogeneous catalysis for now, for example when speaking of facets

 Stress expresses the internal forces that neighbouring particles of a continuous material exert on each other, while strain is the measure of the relative deformation of the material.